-You’ve heard plenty of people say,”There’s an app for that,” but which are best for writers?
+You’ve heard plenty of people say, “There’s an app for that,” but which are best for writers?
+Writing apps are important for more than just writing too.
+From inspiration to organization, you need a variety of apps to be productive.
 Whether you need to give your creative side a kick or want to continue revising your work during your morning commute, here are a few apps you may want to check out:

 Story Tracker: At $7.99 this app is a steal for the submitting writer who wants to keep his or her ducks in a row.
 You can keep track of the publications you’ve submitted your works to (sortable by date), make note of details for each market, including title, genre, editor, or deadline, catalog your submission history with specific sites and markets, and more.

 Inspiring Quotes: Not much to say about this one as it’s pretty obvious what you’re getting here — “wise quotes on success, perseverance, courage, inspiration & hope.”
-As writers, we could all use a little extra push–and for a limited time, it’s free.
+As writers, we could all use a little extra push—and for a limited time, it’s free.
 Also, worth checking out is our recent blog post with inspiring quotes for authors.
-Feel free to add your own into the comments.
+Add your own into the comments!

 Jessica Schein writes for the Lulu Blog – Archived